-Ultimate tensile strength of duplex stainless steels – SAF 2205 is 620 MPa.
+The ultimate tensile strength of duplex stainless steel – SAF 2205 is 620 MPa.

-Yield strength of duplex stainless steels – SAF 2205 is 440 MPa.
+The yield strength of duplex stainless steel – SAF 2205 is 440 MPa.

 Young’s Modulus of Elasticity

-Young’s modulus of elasticity of duplex stainless steels – SAF 2205 is 200 GPa.
+Young’s modulus of elasticity of duplex stainless steel – SAF 2205 is 200 GPa.